 The promotion of equal rights is a matter of course for us.
 Severely disabled persons and those equaling severely disabled persons who are equally suitable for the position will be considered preferentially within the framework of legal requirements.

 Geesthacht is located 35 km southeast of Hamburg in Northern Germany.
 Its location combines proximity to Germany?s second largest city and its cultural offerings with easy access to numerous outdoor activities in a beautiful setting.
 We are a family-friendly employer and operate our own kindergarten on campus.

-Please send your application indicating job offer code no. 2018/KO 8 including your CV, a certificate of your doctoral degree, a list of publications, description of research experience and goals, and a list of up to three references to firstname.lastname@example.org.
+Please send your application indicating job offer code no. 2019/KO 9 including your CV, certificates of your university degrees, a list of publications, description of research experience and goals, and a list of up to three references to email@example.com.